Spirit of the Hour

 Beds him, grateful to find there is something left when Gerard isn't around.

-When Gerard is there, Helen can let go of her fears; those she had when he first knew her; those he brought into her life.Making love with Gerard, Helen can let go.
+I don't approve of Helen's behaviour, or the fears that swamp her once a month when he's away.)When Gerard is there, Helen can let go of her fears; those she had when he first knew her; those he brought into her life.Making love with Gerard, Helen can let go.

-(I don't approve of Helen's behaviour, but I begin to understand as she unfolds Helen's story.
+I don't approve of Helen's behaviour, but I begin to understand as she unfolds Helen's story.
 What Helen does with Terry is for insurance; to keep her safe for her daughters, able to continue.
 I decide to forgive Helen, but can she forgive herself?)

 Helen's story is ordinary enough; she was half-ashamed to tell it.
 Except she knows love must be safely tucked away beneath the covers, converted into myth.
 Make it real and omnipresent and you'll never live without it.